PedroCristo/README-TEST/README.md

 - [Dj_database_url](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
 - [Psycopg2](https://pypi.org/project/psycopg2/) as an adaptor for Python and PostgreSQL databases
 - [Summernote](https://summernote.org/) as a text editor
-- [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration, account management
+- [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration and account management
-- [Stripe](https://pypi.org/project/stripe/) for processing all purchases on the website
+- [Stripe](https://pypi.org/project/stripe/) for processing all online and credit card purchases on the website
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style the forms
 - [Pillow](https://pypi.org/project/Pillow/) to process and save all the images downloaded through the database<br>